-Most kids with learning and attention issues face situations that make them feel anxious.
-Often, these situations involve their weakness.
-For a child with dyslexia, it might be reading out loud in class.
-For a child with dysgraphia, it might be writing a book report.
+Many kids who learn and think differently face situations that make them feel anxious.
+Often, these situations involve their challenges.
+For kids who have trouble reading, it might be reading out loud in class.
+For kids who struggle with writing, it might be doing a book report.

 But for kids with slow processing speed, anxious moments can pop up throughout the day, and without warning.
-That’s because their processing speed issues can impact everything from taking tests to talking with friends.
-And in some cases, the frequent anxiety turns into an anxiety disorder.
+That’s because their processing speed difficulties can impact everything from taking tests to talking with friends.
+And in some cases, the frequent anxiety turns into a bigger anxiety problem.

 Here’s what you need to know about the connection between slow processing speed and anxiety, and how you can help your child.